 CIQ for Crew

 Crew members usually clear customs after the passengers and are escorted to the General Aviation Terminal (GAT) or commercial terminal by the ground handler.
 Crew members clear CIQ and will, on occasion, be interviewed by the police or the military.
 Such interviews are seen at Cozumel (MMCZ) and Tapachula (MMTP), as these airports are subject to military inspection for all flights arriving from Latin America, South America or the Caribbean.
 CIQ clearance via a GAT or commercial terminal usually takes 30-45 minutes.
-At some airports, including Toluca (MMTO), the process is a little shorter – about 25 minutes.
+At some airports, including Toluca (MMTO), Remember that crew is not allowed to declare any amusement equipment.
+Only their work belongs. the process is a little shorter – about 25 minutes.
 All aircraft documents will need to be presented by the crew at the Comandante office.
 In some cases at outlying airports, the crew will also need to make a permit payment after presenting the aircraft documents.
 Certain crew nationalities require visas, and it’s best to check with your ground handler in advance, as regulations may change.
 If a visa is required, it must be obtained prior to arrival, as crew members arriving without visas will not be allowed into the country.
 For certain nationalities, a visa is not needed for stays of up to 48 hours.
 If your stay is extended beyond 48 hours – for mechanical issues or emergencies – authorities may grant permission for a longer stay.
 The ground handler can assist with those arrangements.
 Please also note that the crew clearance can vary by airport, especially at outlying locations.

 Special security screening